Ray-Eldath/offgrid/README.md

 $ docker-compose -f docker-compose.yml -f docker-compose.supervision.yml
 ```

-It may takes 30 seconds for all service to spin up, only after can the entrypoints accessible.
+It may takes 1-2 minutes for all service to spin up as well as the resource usage turns stable, only after can the entrypoints accessible.

 ### Entrypoints